-A few data items on the questionnaire were recorded by interviewers in an open-ended format.
-A total of 6 partially or completely open-ended questions were included in the survey.
-These were items relating to specific use, government online, electronic commerce, and non-use.
+Some data items on the questionnaire were recorded by interviewers in an open-ended format.
+A total of 10 partially or completely open-ended questions were included in the survey.

 7.4 Imputation

 Imputation is the process that supplies valid values for those variables that have been identified for a change either because of invalid information or because of missing information.
 The new values are supplied in such a way as to preserve the underlying structure of the data and to ensure that the resulting records will pass all required edits.
 In other words, the objective is not to reproduce the true microdata values, but rather to establish internally consistent data records that yield good aggregate estimates.